G-Node/python-odml/README.rst

 Should you find a behaviour that is likely a bug, please file a bug report at `the github bug tracker <https://github.com/G-Node/python-odml/issues>`_.

-If you have questions regarding the use of the library or the editor, ask the question on `Stack Overflow <http://stackoverflow.com/>`_, be sure to tag it with :code:`odml` and we'll do our best to quickly solve the problem.
+If you have questions regarding the use of the library or the editor, feel free to join the #gnode IRC channel on freenode.